prajeesh-chavan/AuthShield/authshield/README.md

 1. **Invalid Token Error**:

-   - Ensure the token is not expired or blacklisted.
+   - Ensure the token is not expired.
    - Verify that the `JWT_SECRET` in the `.env` file matches the one used to generate the token.

 2. **Email Not Sent**: